Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 There are a bunch of mistakes people make when training a cat, free feeding being one of them.
 I put together a video helping you train your cat up to 3X times faster:

-By feeding your cat on a schedule, you can strategically place the training sessions before feeding time and that will increase your cats appetite and interest for the rewards you offer.
+By feeding your cat on a schedule, you can strategically place the training sessions before feeding time, and that will increase your cat's appetite and interest in the rewards you offer.

-It is very important that your cat eats enough food during the transition period to scheduled feeding.
-Cats are not metabolically designed to use fat stores and they livers get easily overwhelmed.
+Your cat must eat enough food during the transition period to the scheduled feeding.
+Cats are not metabolically designed to use fat stores, and their livers get easily overwhelmed.

 Switch to a Wet or Raw Diet